 Whether in school or at home, children are constantly involved in a variety of activities.
 Though it is important to continue the routine of learning reading, writing, math, social studies, and science, it is equally important to build in time for children to simply play and relax as well.

 Downtime allows children’s brains to recover and recharge so that they can be at their best with the activities they want to accomplish.
-If you don’t schedule downtime, your children may burn out quickly.
+Without downtime, students may feel burnt out.

 Design a scavenger hunt for your kids.
 Hide five objects around your home, set a timer for five minutes, and see if the kids can find everything before time runs out!

 Many activities don't take a lot of room.
 Kids can do jumping jacks, run in place, and practice yoga in smaller spaces.
-Cosmic Kids offers lots of videos showcasing well-know characters.
+Cosmic Kids offers lots of videos showcasing well-known characters.